-Join Bryan O'Neil Hughes for an in-depth discussion in this video Managing cache levels and history states, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Managing cache levels and history states, part of Photoshop: Optimizing Performance.

 Let's talk about the Cache Levels preference in Photoshop.…I think there's a lot of confusion around this one.…Photoshop uses image caching to speed redrawing of high resolution images.…With caching Photoshop uses low resolution versions of…images to quickly update the image on screen.…The Cache Levels option allows you to tell Photoshop…to save one through eight levels of cached image data.…The more cache levels you have, the slower Photoshop opens…the file, but the more response of it is all you work.…The fewer cash levels you have, the faster…the image loads but the slower Photoshop performs.…